lyrasis/aspace-repo-move-tools/README.md

 ./resolve_deps.sh
 ```

 In order for this to work, you need to use a monkey-patched version of the `streaming_import.rb` that changes the order in which things get created.
-Replace the `streaming-import.rb` file in your ArchivesSpace instance with this version: https://gist.github.com/eightBitter/113e95e10a9a44e82f9edfab8f54ad1e
+Replace the `streaming-import.rb` file in your ArchivesSpace instance with the file in the `support` directory of this repository.

 ### Reset